octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/live-chat/_index.md

       url: /fully-managed-open-source-services
     - name: Applications
       url: /fully-managed-open-source-services/applications
-    - name: Email marketing
+    - name: Live chat
-      url: /fully-managed-open-source-services/applications/email-marketing
+      url: /fully-managed-open-source-services/applications/live-chat

 content:
   id: "live-chat"
   title: "'Live chat'"
   catalog: applications
   category: live-chat
-  description: Explore our range of open source live chat software on OctaByte.
-We handle installation, backup, updates, support, and maintenance, ensuring a smooth communication experience for your website or application.
+  description: Discover the best open-source live chat software options on OctaByte, where we provide fully managed services to ensure seamless communication on your website or application.
+Our platform takes care of everything from installation and backups to updates, support, and ongoing maintenance.
+With OctaByte, you can focus on your business while we handle the technical aspects, ensuring a smooth and uninterrupted live chat experience for your users.
+Whether you're looking to implement live chat for customer support, sales, or real-time engagement, OctaByte makes it easy with reliable, hassle-free solutions.
 ---